AbdulazizAlsharif/Cpit380Project/README.md

 - Omar Saeed Al-Zahrani    / 2040569
 - Majed Abdullah Alghamdi   / 1942874

+##CPIT380-Project-Community Service
+We have two Community Service
+First this project how we implement it And how to connect GitHub with your NetBeans in link with youtube.

 ## Using & Implementing Our Project :
 This YouTube video will guide you on how to download and implement our project.
 It provides step-by-step instructions to help you get set up and running quickly.